pkalivas/radiate/docs/source/engine/index.md

 ## Building an Engine

+We've already taken a pretty comprehensive look at how to build engine's in the prior sections, but lets just go ahead and take a direct look at the builder below.
 Every engine is created through a fluent builder.
 Only two things are **required** — an encoding (the [codec](../genome/codec.md)) and a [fitness function](../fitness.md); everything else has a sensible default you override only when you need to.
-Each setting below links to the section covering how to configure it in both Python and Rust.

 | Setting | Default |
 |---|---|